WiIdNeo/DnD/Mechanics/skills and traits/character/Classes.md

 >
 > As may mechanics are written down multiple times like function of Spell slots they will be cleansed most of the time.
 If you don't understand something search web or raise a discussion after checking existing ones.

+> ## THIS IS LEGACY!
+I GOT ANOTHER IDEA OF HOW CLASSES WORK.
+SO MAY VISIT THE "CLASSES AND RACES" FOLDER TO FIND THE NEW IDEA!

 ## BARBARIAN

 ### Klassentabelle